 - night sweats

 If you've tested positive for TB, see your health care provider to determine whether you have TB disease.
 Once you've had a positive TB result, your results will always be positive.
 You should not need to take the skin test again.
 Save the paper with your results; you may need it to show to a provider, employer, or school.
-Students at Columbia can have a TB skin test at Primary Care Medical Services — call x4-2284 or log-in through Open Communicator to make an appointment.
+Columbia students at can have a TB skin test at Medical Services on the Morningside campus by call 212-854-7426 or log-in through Open Communicator to make an appointment.
+Medical Center (CUMC) students can make an appointment with Student Health Services by calling 212-305-3400.

 The good news is that with advances in medicine and public health, even active TB may no longer indicate imminent death ala Satine in Moulin Rouge!, but it is normal that testing positive may still cause one to feel concerned.